zayneio/big-o-notes/README.md

 log_all_pairs2([*1..5])
 ```

-Rule of thumb for big O - when calculating big O, if you see nested loops, don't add, multiply.
+Rule of thumb for big O - when calculating big O, if you see nested loops, **don't add, multiply**.
 So this method becomes O(n * n), or O(n^2)
 This means when elements get added, our methods # of operations increases quadratically.
 The take away here is that as our input (array) increases, the # of operations for this method increases dramatically.